-- 3.3 In accordance with the JNCC Guidelines, trained Marine Mammal Observers (MMOs) shall be on board the vessel during conduction of VSP; at a minimum, one trained MMO and one non-dedicated MMO must be employed. - 3.4 In accordance with the JNCC Guidelines, verify by Best Available Technology, including telescopic observations, that the mitigation zone (500 metres) is clear of marine mammals and marine turtles before commencing operations; all verification must be recorded and submitted in the end of well report. - 3.5 Record all marine mammals, protected species and marine turtle observations, and mitigation actions taken within the 500 metres mitigation zone.
-Records shall be submitted in the End- of-Well Report highlighting the date, location and time of the observations and contain the following information: - a.
-Project commencement; - b.
+- 3.5 Record all marine mammals, protected species and marine turtle observations, and mitigation actions taken within the 500 metres mitigation zone.
+Records shall be submitted in the End of Well Report highlighting the date, location and time of the observations and contain the following information: - a.
+Project commencement: - b.
 Name, qualification and experience of the MMOs; - c.
 Observations affected/hampered by poor visibility or high winds; - d.
 Any start-up delays, power downs or stop work procedures due to marine mammal, protected species and marine turtle sightings; - e.
 Marine mammal, protected species and marine turtle sightings including species and distance from vessel; and - f.
 Project completion.

-4.0 DRILL SHIP/ EXPLORATION VESSEL
+4.0 DRILL SHIP/EXPLORATION VESSEL, SUPPORT AND SUPPLY VESSELS